tilheartth32865/movierdm/README.md

-The success of films like "Love, Simon" (2018) and "Call Me by Your Name" (2017) highlighted the demand for LGBTQ+ stories and characters in mainstream cinema.
+The rise of streaming platforms like Netflix and Amazon Prime Video disrupted the traditional film distribution model, leading to an influx of original content.